Studies and internships abroad

 - Nx10 means that students can apply for 1 semester (5 months) or for a year (10 months), and the number of students varies between N (if everybody applies for 10 months) and 2N (if everybody applies for 5 months).

-- If you go abroad for winter semester and would like on site to extend for the following summer semester, please submit an application for an extension to the FAU S-International Office (not to your Erasmus coordinator!) at least one month before the end of the originally planned stay.
+- If you go abroad for winter semester and would like on site to extend for the following summer semester, please submit an application for an extension to the FAU S-INTERNATIONAL Office (not to your Erasmus coordinator!) at least one month before the end of the originally planned stay.

 Please merge the following documents into a single PDF document in the below order: